romaninsh/dorm/docs/src/1b-table-columns.md

 - `users` can deserialise into `User` struct with 7 fields: `id`, `name`, `surname`, `full_name`, `user_address_street`, `user_address_city` and `post_code`

-Going forward you'll notice `column` and `field` terms used interchangeably.
-Term `column` referring to a physical column in the main table, and term `field` referring to a logical field.

-### Working with Table Columns: SqlTable
+## Working with Table Columns: SqlTable

-Column operations are implemented in `TableWithColumns` trait.
+Column operations are implemented in `TableWithColumns` trait:

 - `add_column` - adds a column to the table
 - `columns` - returns all physical columns